 The $42 million question is what ‘dirty laundry’ hackers actually have on Donald Trump — and why this information would reside on Grubman Shire’s servers.
-What we do know is that attorney Alan Grubman has refused to negotiate with the shadowy hacker troupe known as REvile, and the FBI has now categorized this attack as a terrorist threat.
+What we do know is that attorney Allen Grubman has refused to negotiate with the shadowy hacker troupe known as REvile, and the FBI has now categorized this attack as a terrorist threat.

 The stare-down has resulted in early leaks involving Lady Gaga and Madonna.
 But REvile now says the Trump dossier is already sold to the highest bidder — and a tranche of Madonna documents are next.
 Here’s what the hacker assassins posted on the darkweb: